-- a) Be established at scheduled Council meetings with approval of attending members; - b) Be established for a maximum length of time, appropriate to the need; - c) Outline scope, membership, objectives, and deliverables.
+- a) Be established by Council at scheduled meetings with the approval of the attending members; - b) Be established for a maximum length of time, appropriate to the need; - c) Outline scope, membership, objectives, and deliverables.
 For example, the sub-committee will not have authority to make financial decisions on behalf of AHS, but may advise on processes for partnering with AHS to gather community input on a specific project; - d) Report back to Council on progress; - e) Provide a written report (if appropriate) to Council upon completion of their specific task or project; and - f) Fulfil such deliverables as requested by Council.